Daniel-De-Dev/nixos-config/README.md

 1.  **Edit `flake.nix`:**
     Go back to your `flake.nix` and uncomment the `privacy` input.
-Make sure its URL uses the `git+ssh://nixos-privacy/` alias.
+Make sure its URL uses the same alias as sshAliasConfig.

     ```nix
     # in flake.nix